 - Their professions and hobbies

-- Ask about their opinion about X
+- Ask about their opinion of X

 - Followup questions.
 “You said your brother lives in the US?
 How is it there?”